vendramin/vendramin.github.io/bachelor_topics.md

 ##### References:
 * S. Lang.
 Algebra, volume 211 of Graduate Texts in Mathematics.
 Springer-Verlag, New York, third edition, 2002.
 ---
+### History of group theory

+Group theory did not emerge as a fully formed theory; it evolved from the study of polynomial equations, geometry, and symmetry.
+From Évariste Galois’ revolutionary ideas to the classification of finite simple groups, its history is remarkably rich.
+How did these abstract concepts arise, and why did they transform mathematics forever?
+This bachelor project aims to explore the fascinating story behind the development of group theory.

+##### References:
+* Burns, Josephine E. The Foundation Period in the History of Group Theory.
+Amer.
+Math.
+Monthly 20 (1913), no. 5, 141-148.
+* Miller, G. A. On the History of Several Fundamental Theorems in the Theory of Groups of Finite Order.
+Amer.
+Math.
+Monthly 8 (1901), no. 11, 213--216.
+* Wussing, Hans.
+The genesis of the abstract group concept.
+A contribution to the history of the origin of abstract group theory.
+Translated from the German by Abe Shenitzer and Hardy Grant.
+MIT Press, Cambridge, MA, 1984.
+---
 ### What is a pointed Hopf algebra?